michaelbrooks/twitter-feels/README.md

 you can do this with the command `vagrant provision`.

 If you want to gracefully shut down the VM, you can do so with `vagrant halt`.
-The machine still exists, and may be booted again with `vagrant up`.
+The machine still exists, and may be booted again with `vagrant up default`.

 You may destroy the VM permanently with `vagrant destroy`, but note that anything on the server (such as the database) will also be lost.